 This work introduces significant contributions to the field.
 Notably, the design and implementation of an offloading cache represent a key highlight, providing an interface for leveraging the strengths of tiered storage with minimal integration efforts.
 Its design and implementation make up a large part of this work.
-This resulted in an architecture applicable to any use case requiring NUMA-aware data movement with offloading support to the DSA.
+This resulted in an architecture applicable to any use case requiring NUMA-aware data movement with offloading support to the DSA, while giving thread safety guarantees.
 Additionally, the thesis includes a detailed examination and analysis of the strengths and weaknesses of the DSA through microbenchmarks.
 These benchmarks serve as practical guidelines, offering insights for the optimal application of DSA in various scenarios.
-To our knowledge, this thesis stands as the first scientific work to extensively evaluate the DSA in a multi-socket system, provide benchmarks for programming through the Intel Data Mover Library (Intel DML) and evaluate performance for data movement from DDR-SDRAM to High Bandwidth Memory (HBM).
+As of the time of writing, this thesis stands as the first scientific work to extensively evaluate the DSA in a multi-socket system and provide benchmarks for programming through the Intel Data Mover Library (Intel DML).
+Furthermore, performance for data movement from DDR-SDRAM to High Bandwidth Memory (HBM) using DSA has, to our knowledge, not yet been evaluated by the scientific community.

 We begin the work by furnishing the reader with pertinent technical information necessary for understanding the subsequent sections of this work in Chapter 2.
 Background is given for HBM and QdP, followed by a detailed account of the DSAs architecture along with an available programming interface.
 Additionally, guidance on system setup and configuration is provided.
 Subsequently, Chapter 3 analyses the strengths and weaknesses of the DSA through microbenchmarks.
-Each benchmark is elaborated upon in detail, and usage guidance is drawn from the results.
+Methodologies are presented, each benchmark is elaborated upon in detail, and usage guidance is drawn from the results.
 Chapters 4 and 5 elucidate the practical aspects of the work, including the development of the interface and implementation of the cache, shedding light on specific design considerations and implementation challenges.
 We comprehensively assess the implemented solution by providing concrete data on gains for an exemplary database query in Chapter 6.
 Finally, Chapter 7 reflects insights gained, and presents a review of the contributions and results of the preceding chapters.